RideneFiras/QosMLOPS/README.md

 [![PostgreSQL](https://img.shields.io/badge/database-PostgreSQL-blue?logo=postgresql)](https://www.postgresql.org/)
 [![Made with Python](https://img.shields.io/badge/Made%20with-Python-yellow?logo=python)](https://www.python.org/)

+📡 Project Overview
-This project predicts network Quality of Service (QoS) using machine learning models.
-It integrates a full MLOps pipeline, including data preparation, model training, evaluation, and deployment using FastAPI.
-The project also includes Docker and Docker Compose for containerization and orchestration, along with advanced features for real-time predictions and data visualization.
+This project focuses on predicting network throughput — one of the key indicators of Quality of Service (QoS) in 5G networks — using machine learning models.
+It integrates a full MLOps pipeline including data preparation, model training, evaluation, and deployment through FastAPI.
+The solution is containerized with Docker, orchestrated via Docker Compose, and supports real-time predictions with explainable AI and data visualization features.

 ---